effieVision/DM-UY-2193-A/README.md

 There is no required textbook for this course, however students will be required to complete various online tutorials between classes.

+We will rely on language and library specific documentation and [https://www.w3schools.com/](W3Schools) extensively– one of our goals as a class is to "learn how to learn" by becoming adept at navigating these online resources.

 #### Laptop Usage During Class

 I love having WiFi available and I think it is a valuable tool for use in the classroom.
 Unfortunately, it can very easily be a distraction as well.
 Laptop use will be expected in class but should be focused on class-specific material, applications, and research.
 Whenever classmates or guests are presenting please keep your laptop closed.
 The quality of the class depends in large part on your attention and active participation, so please respect your fellow classmates and close your lid.

+## Code Plagiarism

+It's super easy to find code online.
+As tempting as this is, I am going to ask that you write your own code for the first 2/3 of the semester.
+This will help you grasp and retain the fundamentals.
+It does help to write the code from the book out, line by line.
+Code that is not written by you can not be submitted as a homework assignment, project or pair programming challenge as your own work.
+Period.

+If you use code from elsewhere (which you will at times), I expect you to cite the work and author, as well as to comment each line, as to what each line does programmatically.
+Do *not* summarize several lines of code from a high level.
+I expect you to comment each line on a granular level.
+In addition in these cases, I am also looking for significant modification of the code, for you to enact your own ideas and to experiment heavily.
+Significant modification means beyond variable name and value changes.
+It's bending these concepts to your idea, especially graphically.
+It's not a copy and paste job.

+If you use code from online, whether for inspiration, modification or reference, I expect to see a link in your comments from where you got the code and who wrote it.
+Otherwise it will be considered as plagiarism, and you will fail the assignment.
+The code must have a reference, along with URL and be commented out LINE BY LINE.

+Seriously.

 ## Grading